SmileiPIC/TP-M2-GI/doc/source/introduction.rst

 Some clarifications
 ^^^^^^^^^^^^^^^^^^^^^^^^
-**Warning** Although external injection of an electron bunch in a plasma wave is not the most common nor easy laser plasma acceleration scheme to realize experimentally, it was chosen due its conceptual simplicity, which allows to easily study some basic concepts underlying laser wakefield acceleration.
+**Warning** Although external injection of an electron bunch in a plasma wave is not the most common, nor experimentally easiest laser plasma acceleration scheme to realize, it was chosen due its conceptual simplicity, which allows to easily study some basic concepts underlying laser wakefield acceleration.
 The interested reader can find `here <https://smileipic.github.io/tutorials/advanced_wakefield_envelope.html>`_ a tutorial which